opnfv/moon/keystone-moon/doc/source/configuration.rst

 ..
 WARNING::
-    It is recommended you use the ``memcache_pool`` backend instead of ``memcache`` as the token persistence driver if you are deploying Keystone under eventlet instead of Apache + mod_wsgi.
+    It is recommended you use the ``memcache_pool`` backend instead of ``memcache`` as the token persistence driver if you are deploying Keystone under eventlet instead of Apache httpd with ``mod_wsgi``.
 This recommendation is due to known issues with the use of ``thread.local`` under eventlet that can allow the leaking of memcache client objects and consumption of extra sockets.

 Token Provider